 We passed through Ballymena and saw the Lissanoure Castle before reaching Ballymoney.
 Known as the King’s Road (Season 2), the Dark Hedges are a massive cluster of beech trees lining both sides of a lengthy segment of road amid the farmland of Ballymoney.

 A character named Arya runs away through this path at the beginning of Season 2.
 We were told the locals HATE Game of Thrones because of the wear, tear, and traffic it brings to this small farming village.
-I am convinced they shovel their foul-smelling animal waste along the sides of the street to seek revenge against tourists, and I get it.
+I am convinced they shovel their foul-smelling animal waste along the sides of the street to seek revenge against tourists.

 Thankfully we were able to visit this landmark when we did.
 In the two weeks since we were there, a ban has now been enforced that prevents thru traffic down the lane due to rapid damage on the environment.